Agenda

 3 – 5 p.m.

-Victoria Aufiero, Vice President, Insurance, Managed Care and Behavioral Health, HANYS
+Victoria Aufiero, Esq., Vice President, Insurance, Managed Care and Behavioral Health, HANYS

 Alyssa Dahl, Vice President, Advanced Analytics, DataGen®, Inc.

 This session will cover alternative payment models and their impact on care delivery and coverage design.
-Faculty will explore the different types of value-based payment models, including the risks and benefits of entering these new payment arrangements.
-This session will highlight the most important value-based care concepts to know, lessons learned after a decade of models tested, and new initiatives at the federal and state level, including New York’s 1115 Waiver.
+Faculty will explore the historic trajectory of value-based care, different types of value-based payment models and what the data say about these payment arrangements.
+This session will highlight the most important VBC concepts, lessons learned after a decade of models tested and new initiatives.

 3:30 – 5 p.m.